Sometimes a fresh perspective and a different reference point brings rich new insights to the thinking and planning process.

 Following the global decline in aerosol use, more ozone friendly alternative propellants were fueling market growth.
 A mid sized company in the aerosol filling industry had temporarily been out of production following some internal problems and had lost some significant large customers in the interim.
 However the company was looking to re-enter the market with expanded capability and upgraded filling technology.

 MindShifts undertook a strategic scan of the drivers and trends in the global industry and then at the growth and profit potential of the Australian industry and marketplace.
-The intelligence enabled the company to:
+Intelligence enabled the company to:

 - Decide to go ahead with the proposed capacity and technology upgrade.

-- Asses the capability of key competitors and identify potential acquisition targets
+- Assess the capability of key competitors and identify potential acquisition targets

 - Deploy a strategy to acquire and develop key customer contracts.